carlofduty666/BrisasDeMamporal/.zencoder/rules/repo.md

 # Brisas de Mamporal Information

 ## Summary
 A comprehensive school management system for "Brisas de Mamporal" educational institution.
 The system handles academic management, student enrollment, grades, payments, and administrative tasks through a web-based interface.
+Recently implemented a reusable payment management component for streamlined payment processing.

 ## Structure
 The repository is organized as a full-stack application with separate frontend and backend directories: